FAQs

 • What does an Ancestral Footsteps illustrated book include?

-The book is the central part of your research portfolio and where we tell the story of your family.
-It is fully illustrated with visual material we find such as ancestral documents and maps and other research sources as mentioned above, as well as relevant photographs.
+Your family history is fully illustrated with visual material we find such as ancestral documents and maps and other research sources as mentioned above, as well as relevant photographs.
 Book topics for clients have included: From Holland to Michigan, the story of the Nyland family; The Hays, a family of entrepreneurs; Grandad Alec’s Second World War; The Forrest family: from Scotland to England; The mystery of Reginald de la Mote; The St. John family, our West Indian ancestry; The Brown family: humble origins in Tudor England.
 If you wish to see sample pages showing the type of content and layout you might find in one of our books then please email us to request this.
 Please note that we can provide additional copies of your illustrated book for other family members.

 • Tell me more about your gift service?